kragen/derctuo/markdown/desiccant-climate-control.md

 think, at least to the beginning of iron smelting in the Hittite empire 4000 years ago.
 Evaporative cooling via the qanat goes back 3000 years in Iran.
-Texts [purporting to be from 1200 years ago, by Jabir ibn Hayyan ("Geber"), described the "spirits of salt"][2], and undoubtedly observed their action on chalk, producing bubbling and oil of lime.  Émilie du Châtelet's discovery of energy was published in 1756, after Leibniz's pioneering efforts in the 1670s and 1680s.
+Texts [purporting to be from 1200 years ago, by Jabir ibn Hayyan (“Geber”), described the “spirits of salt”][2], and undoubtedly observed their action on chalk, producing bubbling and oil of lime.  Émilie du Châtelet’s discovery of energy was published in 1756, after Leibniz’s pioneering efforts in the 1670s and 1680s.
 Thermodynamics was well-developed in the 19th century.
 Solvay began mass production of soda ash, with a byproduct of muriate of lime, in 1864.
-Gibbs described his "available energy" in 1873.
-Refrigeration and air conditioning was developed in the late 1800s, and the hazards of leaks of toxic and caustic refrigerants were such a major issue that Einstein and Szílárd patented their ammonia-absorption refrigerator without moving parts in 1930, a variant of the 1922 Munters–von Platen design, and Electrolux immediately put it into production; the same year, Midgley famously snuffed a candle with a breath of dichlorodifluoromethane, which he'd developed for the same humanitarian reasons, and which became the most popular refrigerant for decades.
-Harold Ellingham published his "Ellingham diagram" in 1944.
+Gibbs described his “available energy” in 1873.
+Refrigeration and air conditioning was developed in the late 1800s, and the hazards of leaks of toxic and caustic refrigerants were such a major issue that Einstein and Szílárd patented their ammonia-absorption refrigerator without moving parts in 1930, a variant of the 1922 Munters–von Platen design, and Electrolux immediately put it into production; the same year, Midgley famously snuffed a candle with a breath of dichlorodifluoromethane, which he’d developed for the same humanitarian reasons, and which became the most popular refrigerant for decades.
+Harold Ellingham published his “Ellingham diagram” in 1944.

 [2]: http://www.history-science-technology.com/articles/articles%2072.html